-- OHS Act (8) – Employers must ensure a workplace free of risks by taking steps to eliminate or mitigate against hazards or potential hazards.
+- OHS Act (8) – Employers must ensure a workplace free of risks by taking steps to eliminate or mitigate hazards or potential hazards

-- OHS Act (18) – Health & Safety Representatives must identify potential hazards and potential major incidents in the workplace.
+- OHS Act (18) – Health and safety representatives must identify potential hazards and potential major incidents in the workplace

 - Major Hazard Installation Regulations (5) – An employer shall carry out risk assessments and submit them to the chief inspector, relevant local government and provincial director.